KxSystems/kx-vscode/README.md

 ### Grammar of Graphics

+Grammar of Graphics (GG) is a scripted visualization library for kdb+.
+For more information refer to the [documentation](https://code.kx.com/developer/ggplot/).

-Calling `.qp.display` displays the plot locally.
+When executing GG scripts, calling `.qp.display` displays the plot locally.

 ![gg-plot](https://github.com/KxSystems/kx-vscode/blob/main/img/gg-plot.png?raw=true)